PandaXass/ktcpdump/README.md

 # ktcpdump
-A wrapper tool for tcpdump working on Kubernetes
+A wrapper bash script for tcpdump working nicely on Kubernetes